Wants to Meet Up

 Countries I’ve Visited

-Antigua and Barbuda, Argentina, Australia, Belgium, Bolivia, Cabo Verde, Cambodia, Canada, Chile, China, Colombia, Ecuador, France, Germany, Gibraltar, Greece, Ireland, Israel, Japan, Jordan, New Zealand, Peru, Singapore, Spain, Thailand, United Kingdom, United States, Viet Nam
+Antigua and Barbuda, Argentina, Australia, Belgium, Bolivia, Cabo Verde, Cambodia, Canada, Chile, China, Colombia, Ecuador, France, Germany, Gibraltar, Greece, Ireland, Israel, Japan, Jordan, New Zealand, Peru, Singapore, South Africa, Spain, Thailand, United Kingdom, United States, Viet Nam

 Countries I’ve Lived In

 Argentina, Australia, Italy, Japan, New Zealand